 When completed, your half-human-half toon self-portrait can be posted on social media with a #ToonMe hashtag.

 This is an especially fun challenge to participate in, and it is also super fun to peruse other artists’ postings.

 This is not a proper art challenge per say, but such a popular phenomenon right now that I thought it should be included.

-Two hashtags are seen all over the arts community’s social media these days – #witcherOC and #witcherlass.
+These days, two hashtags are seen all over the arts community’s social media – #witcherOC and #witcherlass.